wethod/learning-center-source/content/planning/index.md

 ---
 ## Overview

-The planning has two section: **People Allocation** and **Projects' Heatmap**, the first one is useful to look at teammates availability, allocate them for projects and check that you respect the budget quota; the second section shows the daily amount of people needed by each project, it also offers a _milestone system_ that allows your team to have an overview on the scheduled events.
+The planning has two section:

+* **People Allocation** helps you to look for teammates availability,  resources allocation and check if the budget quota is respected.

+* **Projects' Heatmap** shows the daily amount of people planned on each project.
+It also offers a _milestone system_ that allows your team to have an overview on the scheduled events.

 Everything is arranged into a six weeks calendar, you can explore past and future using the horizontal scroll or clicking on the top right arrow navigator.